coolbutuseless/wordle/README.md

 <img src="man/figures/game.png" />

-# Solving a puzzle with `wordle::WordleHelper`
+# Help solve a puzzle with `wordle::WordleHelper`

-In this example, after picking my favourite starting word, I will just pick the first word in the alphabetical list of remaining possible words.
+In this example, after picking my favourite starting word, at each step I will just pick the first word in the alphabetical list of remaining possible words.

 <img src="man/figures/00.png" />